avohq/ios-avo-inspector/README.md

 # Avo documentation

 This is a quick start guide.
-For more information about Inspector project please read [Avo documentation](https://www.avo.app/docs/implementation/inspector/sdk/ios).
+For more information about the Inspector project please read the [Avo documentation](https://www.avo.app/docs/implementation/inspector/sdk/ios).

 # Installation